default session name

 This reminds me that one of the bigger problems with Tony and sessions is that you can't safely save the session until after the initial analysis is done.
 At this point the easiest solution to that (although an annoyingly time-consuming one for the user) would be to make the save options only become available after analysis has completed, so the user has to wait before saving (but at least the save works properly, which is better than saving early but having an incomplete session).
 Should I do that for now?

-#9 Updated by Chris Cannam over 5 years ago
+#9 Updated by Chris Cannam about 6 years ago

 At this point the easiest solution to that (although an annoyingly time-consuming one for the user) would be to make the save options only become available after analysis has completed